krygergo/cloudsolver/README.md

          become active and then reapply the frontend config to only use https connections.

 Step 13: For setting up the pipeline refer to the .github folder, and to set it up simply make a github repository.

+step 14: To start a job on the frontend https://cloudsolver.xyz/ simply select a mzn and dzn file, a solver or more and then you can run it.